BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 and other domains where they don't provide much benefit, or can even produce slower results.

 The term "concurrency" is often defined inconsistently in the literature.
 One of the more common distinctions declares concurrency to be when all tasks are driven by a single processor, vs *parallelism* where tasks are distributed among multiple processors.
 There are (mostly historical) reasons for this difference, but in this book I relegate "the number of processors driving the tasks" as one of the many variables involved with the general problem of concurrency.
+Concurrency doesn't increase the number of CPU cycles you have available---it tries to use them better.

 Concurrency is initially overwhelming precisely because it is a general goal ("make a program faster using tasks") with myriad strategies to achieve that